 Please try to walk or cycle to the Meeting House if you can.
 If you drive and offer a lift to someone please check the government guidance.
 If you have to use public transport remember that you will need a face covering.
+We ask those using a car to consider leaving enough space between cars to ensure an easy exit is possible.

 If possible, use the loo before you leave home to avoid a queue in the Meeting House.